flutter/website/src/docs/testing/build-modes.md

   and small package sizes.
 * Service extensions are disabled.

+Release mode for a web app means that:

+* The build is minified and tree shaking has been performed.
+* The app is compiled with the [dart2js][] compiler for best performance.

 The command `flutter run --release` compiles to release mode.
 Your IDE supports this mode.
 Android Studio, for example, provides a **Run > Run...** menu option, as well as a triangular green run button icon on the project page.
-You can also compile to release mode with `flutter build`.
+You can also compile to release mode with `flutter build --release`.

 For more information, see the docs on releasing [iOS][] and [Android][] apps.